dart-lang/language/doc/life_of_a_language_feature.md

 ## Shipping

-Implementated features will be released according to the implementation plan.
+Implemented features will be released according to the implementation plan.
 The language team will contribute to:

   - Helping internal and external teams through any required migration.